-Feed Engine concept encapsulates network-related aspects to let Handler focus on market data processing.
-It also provides advanced facilities on utilizing system resources used by the Handler to achieve best performance and latency characteristics.
+Feed Engine concept encapsulates network-related aspects to let the Handler focus on market data processing.
+It also provides advanced facilities on utilizing system resources used by the Handler to achieve the best performance and latency characteristics.

-Following code sample depicts primary aspects of using Feed Engine with two Handler instances:
+The following code sample depicts primary aspects of using Feed Engine with two Handler instances:

-Following table uncovers Feed Engine events:
+The following table uncovers Feed Engine events:

-Invoked by Feed Engine's working thread before entering master processing loop.
+It is invoked by Feed Engine's working thread before entering master processing loop.

-Event callback is invoked in context of working thread allowing subscriber to perform thread-specific turning like setting affinity or priority for the thread.
+Event callback is invoked in context of working thread allowing a subscriber to perform thread-specific turning like setting affinity or priority for the thread.

 Event callback is invoked in context of working thread allowing subscriber to perform thread-specific cleanup like deleting data stored in thread local storage.

 It is invoked by Feed Engine when a working thread is idle.